-We offer our cloud-based platform to customers on a subscription basis in several packages.
-Each package provides varying levels of access to our key products and features.
+In September 2020, Yext announced the general availability of Hitchhikers, a comprehensive training program and community for professionals, who use Yext.With the launch of Hitchhikers, professionals are now able to build custom search solutions for their business using our platform.
 We continue to invest in platform and features development to help our customers better control the facts about their business and have released new products and features to all of our customers multiple times a year.